pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 All of the defined numeric columns were properly converted to either integers or floats.
 The percentage fields are now stored as floats, while the rest of them are integers.

-We can also see that the `to_numeric` method handled the `None` values in the three-point percentage column and converted them to `NaN`s as well.
+We can also revisit the `None` values in the THREE_POINT_PERCENTAGE column to see if they were impacted by the datatype conversion.

 ```python
 player_data[player_data['THREE_POINT_PERCENTAGE'].isna()][['PLAYER_NAME', 'Team', 'Position', 'THREE_POINTS_MADE', 'THREE_POINT_ATTEMPTS', 'THREE_POINT_PERCENTAGE']].head()